doc4d/docs/docs/Extensions/develop-components.md

 ### Declaring the component namespace

 To allow classes of your component to be exposed in the host projects and their loaded components, enter a value in the [**Component namespace in the class store** option in the General page](../settings/general.md#component-namespace-in-the-class-store) of the matrix project Settings.
-By default, the area is empty: component classes are not available outside of the component context.
+By default, the area is empty (except when the component is [created from the host](#default-namespace)): component classes are not available outside of the component context.

 ![](../assets/en/settings/namespace.png)